yaeji-lim/EBART/README.md

 ### 2. Install Development Packages from GitHub
 # The competitor methods erf (Extremal Random Forests) and gbex (Gradient Boosting for Extremes) should be installed from their respective development repositories using devtools:
-# In some R versions or system configurations, installation via
+# In some R versions or system configurations, installation via install_github() may fail.
-# install_github() may fail.
-If this occurs, please download
+# If install_github() fails, download the repository as a ZIP file
-# the package source from the corresponding GitHub repository
+# from GitHub and install it locally:
-# and install it locally.
+# devtools::install_local("path/to/downloaded/package")

 # Install erf
 devtools::install_github("nicolagnecco/erf")